mhartz25/blog_hugo/content/posts/sql_debugging.md

 ---
 title: "How I Debug SQL"
-date: "2022-11-14"
+date: "2022-11-27"
 menu: "main"
 description: "Some thoughts"
 ---

 Debugging any type of code is frustrating and tedious.
 And since the most frequent and most dangerous SQL errors occur even when the code compiles, it can be hard to know where to start when attempting to debug.
-Moreover, it's not always possible to have a strong instinct on whether or not the returned data is correct, making it all the more crucial to have a process for debugging and double checking your query
+Moreover, it's not always possible to have a strong instinct on whether or not the returned data is correct, making it all the more crucial to have a process for debugging and double checking your query.

 Writing SQL is a huge part of my job, and I've slowly developed a checklist for my debugging to help me step through my code in the most efficient way.
 Here are those steps that I try to run through: